cs01/gdbgui/README.md

 # A browser-based gui for GDB
 The goal of this project is to reduce the learning curve of GDB to zero, including autocompletion and documentation of all commands.

 Made with a lightweight Python server (Flask), and JavaScript for the frontend.
 Simply run the server, then view the page.
-Tested on Ubuntu 16.04 with Chrome.
+Tested on Ubuntu 14.04 and 16.04 with Chrome.

 ![gdbgui](https://github.com/cs01/gdbgui/blob/master/gdbgui.png)